-- Make it easy to read and to understand.
-Put yourself in the shoes of a senior researcher reading dozens or hundreds of grant applications.
+Make it easy to read and to understand.
+Put yourself in the shoes of a senior researcher reading and reviewing dozens or hundreds of grant applications.

-- Follow the funder’s precise instructions.
-Applications that ignore or sidestep instructions will not be looked on favourably.
+Follow the funder’s precise instructions.
+Applications that ignore or sidestep instructions will not be looked upon favourably.
 For example, some application forms include a page for statistical power calculations – don’t try to beat the word limit by using it as a general appendix.

-- Proofread your final application.
-Securing funding is a very competitive process and small differences can make the difference between getting funded and being unsuccessful.
+Proofread your final application.
+Securing funding is a very competitive process and small changes can make the difference between getting funded and being unsuccessful.
 Basic mistakes like spelling errors and poor presentation will harm your chances.

 Funders are clear that applications must be structured in a methodical way.
 Methods should be based on the research question and be justified at every stage.
 Stay focused and do not get distracted by tangents, no matter how interesting.

 Ask yourself these questions when setting out your research methods: